Gardening Barnet Accessibility Statement and Commitment

 Third-party content and integrations are monitored.
 While we strive to ensure all embedded tools and maps used to support gardening in Barnet are accessible, some external content may not fully meet WCAG 2.1 AA.
 In those cases we work with providers to seek improvements and provide alternatives where necessary.

-Sign-up area for a gardening workshop with accessible seating and pathways If you encounter an accessibility barrier on a Gardening Barnet page, please let our accessibility team know using the contact options available on this site.
+A smiling man wearing a yellow T-shirt and a dark apron stands in a lush backyard garden, holding a potted plant with green foliage.
+Behind him, there is a mature hedge and various plants, including tall grasses and flowering shrubs.
+The garden features a well-maintained lawn with neatly edged grass, a paved patio area, and wooden garden furniture partially visible in the background.
+The environment appears to be on a clear day with natural sunlight illuminating the scene.
+The setting indicates outdoor gardening activity, capturing a moment of plant care or gardening maintenance.
+This image supports gardening and landscaping services, such as plant care or garden development, aligned with the offerings of local gardening experts like Gardening Barnet in the Barnet area, close to postcode EN5.
+If you encounter an accessibility barrier on a Gardening Barnet page, please let our accessibility team know using the contact options available on this site.
 We will acknowledge requests and work to provide information in an alternative format or fix the barrier.
 Our response process aims to be timely and collaborative; we log issues, prioritise fixes and publish progress as part of continuous improvement.

 Governance and review: Gardening Barnet reviews this statement and accessibility practices periodically.
 We aim to update it when significant changes occur in technology, services or policy.
 Our continuous approach is to reduce barriers and make it easier for residents and volunteers to engage with green spaces and gardening resources across the borough.